Approximating Safety Feedback Without a Safety Oracle via Model Predictive Control: Approach

 \begin{definition}[Safety] A state $x\in\mathcal{X}$ is called \textbf{safe} if there exists a reversibility from $x$ to some state $x'\in\safe$.
 A trajectory is called \textbf{safe} if there exists such a reversibility for every state in the trajectory. \end{definition}

-A key assumption of our approach is that $\unsafe$ is invariant.
-This assumption follows from the fact that any constraint violation is considered catastrophic.
-Once an agent violates any of the latent safety constraints, it is considered broken beyond repair and can no longer be controlled.

-This assumption allows us to show that by planning between states in $\safe$, the agent will never leave $\safe$.
-Given a trajectory $\mathcal{T}=\{(x_0, u_0), \ldots, (x_{T-1}, u_{T-1})\}$, where $x_0\in\safe$ and $\unsafe$ is invariant, if there exists a reversibility between each sequential pair of states in the trajectory, then the trajectory is safe.
-This definition of safety allows us to assess each state without prior knowledge of any constraints on the system.
-As long as we can show at every timestep there is a path back to the previous state, then the current state is safe.
+This safety definition enables the iterative verification of an entire trajectory.
+By starting from the safe state space $\safe$, and finding that a reversibility exists for the result of every proposed action, an algorithm can verify the safety of a trajectory.
+Furthermore, this definition does not rely on prior knowledge of safety constraints on the system.
+As long as we can show at every timestep there is a plan back to the previous state, then the current state is safe.